Sharly-Chess/papi-converter/README.md

 - **PAPI to JSON**: Convert PAPI database files to JSON format
 - **Data.mdb to SQLite**: Convert teh FFE player database files to SQLite format
 - **Cross-platform**: Works on macOS, Linux, and Windows
-- **Self-contained**: Includes minimal JRE runtime for easy distribution
+- **Native Image**: Compiled to OS-native binary using GraalVM

 ## Requirements

-- Java 21 or higher (for building)
+- GraalVM Setup
-- Internet connection (for downloading dependencies)
+- Internet connection (for downloading dependencies and dependencies)

 ## Quick Start